corda/corda-docs-portal/content/en/platform/corda/4.15/enterprise/node/same-provider-key-rotation/same-provider-key-rotation.md

 1. Confirm that all [prerequisites](#prerequisites) are met.
 2. Make sure that from now on no new flows are launched against the node by other nodes.
 See [Operational restrictions](#operational-restrictions).
 3. Stop the node gracefully.
-4. Edit `node.conf` to assign new aliases for the new keys, and list the current identity key alias in `previousIdentityKeyAliases` so the node can still sign for its existing states.
+4. Edit `node.conf` to assign new aliases for the new keys.
+List the current identity key alias in `previousIdentityKeyAliases`, so the node can still sign for its existing states.

    ```hocon
    enterpriseConfiguration = {